What is regulation?

 Spinet and Console Piano

 Typically a grand piano action has its worst enemy in gravity second to use.
-Because this action in relation to its hammer blow sits horizontal vs. the vertical orientation of upright, spinets and console pianos, use combines with gravity to change the distances of the moving parts.
+Because this action in relation to its hammer blow sits horizontally vs. the vertical orientation of upright, spinets, and console pianos, use combines with gravity to change the distances of the moving parts.
 All grand piano actions can be regulated back to original playability.
-Some of the more popular actions by Yamaha and Steinway for example can be completely replaced which is sometimes an easier measure to take for pianos under constant use and in high performance concert locations..
+Some of the more popular actions by Yamaha and Steinway, for example, can be completely replaced, which is sometimes an easier measure to take for pianos under constant use and in high-performance concert locations.

-All regulation work done on estimate basis as their are too many variables and levels of completion to set standard pricing.
+All regulation work is done on an estimate basis as there are too many variables and levels of completion to set standard pricing.